livewire/livewire/docs/properties.md

 }
 ```

-Now you can freely set `Customer` objects on your Livewire components, and Livewire will know how to convert these objects to JSON for the browser and back again.
+Now you can freely set `Customer` objects on your Livewire components and Livewire will know how to convert these objects into JSON and back into PHP.

-As mentioned earlier, if you want to support types more globally and powerfully, Livewire exposes its internal mechanism called Synthesizers for handling different property types: [Read more about Synthesizers here](/docs/extending).
+As mentioned earlier, if you want to support types more globally and powerfully, Livewire offers Synthesizers, its advanced internal mechanism for handling different property types.
+[Learn more about Synthesizers](/docs/extending).

 ## Accessing properties from JavaScript

-Because Livewire properties are also available in the Browser via JavaScript, you can access and manipulate their JavaScript representations from [AlpineJS](https://alpinejs.dev/)
+Because Livewire properties are also available in the browser via JavaScript, you can access and manipulate their JavaScript representations from [AlpineJS](https://alpinejs.dev/)

-Alpine is a lightweight JavaScript library that comes bundled with Livewire.
-It provides a way to build lightweight interactions into your Livewire components without making full server roundtrips.
+Alpine is a lightweight JavaScript library that is included with Livewire.
+Alpine provides a way to build lightweight interactions into your Livewire components without making full server roundtrips.

-Internally, Livewire's frontend is built on-top of Alpine.
-So much so that every Livewire component is actually an Alpine component under-the-hood.
+Internally, Livewire's frontend is built on top of Alpine.
+In fact, every Livewire component is actually an Alpine component under-the-hood.
 This means that you can freely utilize Alpine inside your Livewire components.

 The rest of this page assumes a basic familiarity with Alpine.
-If you're unfamiliar, [take a look at the AlpineJS documentation to get up to speed](https://alpinejs.dev/docs).
+If you're unfamiliar with Alpine, [take a look at the Alpine documentation](https://alpinejs.dev/docs).

 ### Accessing properties

-Livewire exposes a magic object inside Alpine called `$wire`, which you can access from any Alpine expression inside your Livewire component.
+Livewire exposes a magic `$wire` object to Alpine.
+You can access the `$wire` object from any Alpine expression inside your Livewire component.

 The `$wire` object can be treated like a JavaScript version of your Livewire component.
 It has all the same properties and methods as the PHP version of your component, but also contains a few dedicated methods to perform specific functions in your template.

-Here's an example of using `$wire` to show a live character count of the `todo` input field:
+For example, we can use `$wire` to show a live character count of the `todo` input field:

 ```html
 <div>